 If your loved one has recently had surgery, you may find Post Surgery Gift Ideas to Help With Recovery and Healing helpful.

-The story of her life – a digital voice recorder
+The gift of her life

 A Digital Voice Recorder is a perfect gift for someone who wants to tell the story of her life before it ends.
 If your loved one is talkative and has lots of last words to share, simply encourage her to start talking.
 She can speak into a digital voice recorder, and share You might also help them write their memoirs with a book about how to write your life story.
 This gift for someone who is dying is positive, because it focuses on life after she’s gone.